top of page

 Don’t let anxiety about your huge TBR suck all the joy out of reading.

-It can be easy to fall into the trap of going through the books in your list as a tickbox exercise without actually experiencing, enjoying, or remembering the stories you are reading.
+It can be easy to fall into the trap of going through the books on your list as a tickbox exercise without actually experiencing, enjoying, or remembering the stories you are reading.

-However, how would you feel if you (miraculously) managed to check off every item on your TBR, then realised you can’t remember any of the stories you read, didn’t allow any of them to pull you in, and didn’t allow yourself to enjoy them because you were always trying to get to the next one?
+How would you feel if you (miraculously) managed to check off every item on your TBR, then realised you couldn’t remember any of the stories you read, didn’t allow any of them to pull you in, and didn’t allow yourself to enjoy them because you were always trying to get to the next one?

 Isn’t it all a bit pointless if we worry more about the size of the TBR than about enjoying the journey through it?